fnproject/tutorials/Flow101/README.md

 :point_up: Double check that your function is importing `com.fnproject.fn.api.flow.Flow` and not `java.util.concurrent.Flow`!

-Then deploy this to an app which we call `flow101` on the local Fn server.
+Then deploy this function to an app which we call `flow101` on the local Fn server.

 ![user input](../images/userinput.png)
 >```sh